-Collaborative, trauma-informed mental health care for adults navigating chronic illness, anxiety, and the long-term impact of stress and trauma.
+Collaborative, trauma-informed mental health care and psychological testing for adults navigating chronic illness, anxiety, and the long-term impact of stress and trauma.

-Lumara Integrative Health provides depth-oriented psychotherapy for adults across Illinois, specializing in the intersection of mental health and complex medical concerns.
+Lumara Integrative Health provides integrative psychotherapy and comprehensive psychological testing for adults across Illinois.
+We specialize in the intersection of mental health and complex medical concerns, drawing from trauma-informed, somatic, evidence-based, and culturally responsive approaches for whole-person care.

 Collaborative Care Philosophy